blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 - - -

 <i>You might wonder why there have been two files placed in /etc/puppet but no
-version having been done of them, yet.
+versioning having been applied.
 The deployment process will assume that your puppet configuration is held in a git repository.
 I'll walk through this in the next article, introducing an interim deployment strategy as we work to get the kit online sufficient to support the final process.</i>

 <i>There won't be any more edits to files in /etc/puppet for the remainder of
 this article.</i>